Evaluating Quasi-local Angular Momentum and Center-of-Mass at Null Infinity: Introduction

 \section{Introduction}

 In general relativity, the gravitational fields of isolated systems are modeled by asymptotically flat spacetimes.
 Such systems emit gravitational waves \cite{LIGO} which travel at the speed of light and eventually reach future null infinity of the spacetime.
 In the study of gravitational waves, it is desirable to find a suitable notion of conserved quantities defined at null infinity.
-While we have the well-accepted Bondi-Sachs energy-momentum, there is no such consensus for angular momentum or center-of-mass.
-To shed light on this problem, we calculate the limits of the quasi-local angular momentum and center-of-mass defined by Chen-Wang-Yau \cite{CWY} for a family of spacelike two-spheres approaching future null infinity in an asymptotically flat spacetime $N$ admitting a Bondi-Sachs coordinates.
-We start this introduction by briefly reviewing the Bondi-Sachs coordinates and Chen-Wang-Yau quasi-local conserved quantities.
+While we have the well-accepted Bondi-Sachs energy-momentum, there is no such consensus for angular momentum or center-of-mass integral.
+To shed light on this problem, we calculate the limits of the quasi-local angular momentum and center-of-mass integral defined by Chen-Wang-Yau \cite{CWY} for a family of spacelike two-spheres approaching future null infinity in an asymptotically flat spacetime $N$ admitting a Bondi-Sachs coordinate system.
+We start this introduction by briefly reviewing the Bondi-Sachs coordinates.

 Concurrent work of Bondi, van der Burg, and Metzner \cite{BVM} and Sachs \cite{Sachs} introduced the Bondi-Sachs coordinates in order to clarify the nature of gravitational radiation.
 The coordinate system is built on the geometry of outgoing null hypersurfaces.
-In particular, the affine parameter of null geodesics $r$ is taken as a coordinate function.
-Let $N$ be a vacuum spacetime with metric $g$ given in Bondi-Sachs coordinates $(u,r,x^{A})$ by
+In particular, the luminosity distance of null geodesics $r$ is taken as a coordinate function.
+Let $N$ be a vacuum spacetime with metric given in Bondi-Sachs coordinates $(u,r,x^{A})$ by

 where we demand

 where $\mathring\sigma_{AB}$ is the round metric on the unit sphere.
 Denote the level sets of $u$ by $\mathcal{C}_u$.
 Assuming that the metric coefficients can be expanded into power series in $\frac{1}{r}$, the above determinant condition implies